vrpperez7/Mod-4-Project/README.md

 **Marketing Lead:**
 - Best timing for promos.
-- Segments of casual rider vs registered.
+- Breakdown of Casual vs Registered riders.

 **Policy & Ethics Advisor:**
 - Avoiding decisions that disadvantage specific times/areas.

 </br>

-## So we ask the question:
+## So we start the analysis asking the question:
 # How can we best ensure the safety, efficiency, and profitability for our bikes?

 ### <ins>Data Cleaning and Processing<ins> </br>

-- Used the .info() method to ensure all columns had no **Missing Values**,
+- Used the .info() method to ensure all columns had no **missing values**,
-- Changed the **Data Type** for dteday column to datetime
+- Changed the **data type** for "dteday" column to datetime
-- **Feature Engineered** new column "not_norm_windspeeds" by denormalizing "windspeed" column, making windspeeds more legible for future safety recommendaitons.
+- **Feature engineered** new column "not_norm_windspeeds" by denormalizing "windspeed" column, making windspeed more legible for future safety recommendations.

 <img width="403" height="332" alt="Screenshot 2025-09-22 at 4 23 35 PM" src="https://github.com/user-attachments/assets/2b9eec26-e3ba-498f-a119-b8a557468d77" />

-I chose to subset the data to work with "workingday" column where "workingday" is 1. </br>
+I chose to subset the data to work with "workingday" column where "workingday" is equal to 1. </br>

 <img width="284" height="300" alt="image" src="https://github.com/user-attachments/assets/2473d94d-1d0d-43bd-8737-cb3b18c4e58d" />

 This means the subset represents Monday through Friday without holidays.
-I chose this sample because it's where bulk of our data lays within, focusing on stronger demand, and highlights potential profitable hours.
+I chose this sample because it's where bulk of our data lies, focusing on stronger demand, and highlights potential profitable hours.

 ### <ins>Exploratory Data Analysis<ins>

-I plotted our data on a line graph to find strends in the hourly usage of bikes:</br>
+I plotted our data on a line graph to find trends in the hourly usage of bikes:</br>

 ![line graph](figures/linegraph.png)

 After plotting, I noticed our data presented a bimodal distribution.
-This mean there are two distinct peaks, indicating our bike rides occur more frequently.</br>
+This means there are two distinct peaks, indicating our bike rides occur more frequently.</br>

 I did more **feature engineering** to pinpoint these hours. </br>